AGreb21/DS434-Spatial-Analytics/sam3_rooftop_solar.md

 **Your 3-5 Key Takeaways:**

-1. HECO's projections depend on assumptions about solar growth not measurements
+1. HECO's projections depend on assumptions about solar growth, not measurements

-2. rooftop solar and batteries expect to maintain increases through 2045
+2. Rooftop solar and batteries are expected to maintain increases through 2045

-3. geosam can replace these assumptions with real data
+3. Geosam can replace these assumptions with real data

 4.